sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_2_WhatIsAComputerProgram/WhatIsAComputerProgram_Quiz.md

 **Description**

-a) Decimal numbers are based on 10 numbers (0-9).
-CPU cannot understand Decimal instructions.

 b) Binary instructions are the only instructions CPU can understand.
 It is based on two numbers Zero and One.

-c) Hexadecimals are based on 10 numbers (0-9 and A-F).

-d) All are not correct.

 ---
 ---